SakethReddy17/Sudoku-Solver/README.md

 Grab the Sudoko Grid from the Webcam Image
 Extract and Detect the Digits
-Solve the puzzel and Print the Solution
+Solve the puzzle and Print the Solution
 1. Grab the Sudoko Grid from the Webcam Image Extracting the Contour with biggest area
 Convert image to Gray scale (cv2.cvtColor)